rsksmart/devportal/docs/01-concepts/rbtc/conversion.md

 ---
-title: "RBTC Conversion: Seamlessly Transition to Bitcoin | Rootstock (RSK)"
+title: "RBTC Conversion: Peg in and Peg Out"
-sidebar_label: Conversion
+sidebar_label: Peg In & Out
-tags: [rsk, rbtc, conversion, peg, 2-way, peg-in, peg-out, federation, powpeg]
+tags: [rsk, rootstock, rbtc, conversion, peg, 2-way, peg-in, peg-out, federation, powpeg]
 description: 'Converting RBTC to BTC (peg-in) and BTC to RBTC (peg-out), for both Mainnet and Testnet.'
-sidebar_position: 2
+sidebar_position: 301
 ---

 In this article, we explain step by step on how to convert from BTC to RBTC, and vice versa.
-The process of conversion utilises a [Powpeg](/rsk/architecture/powpeg/) mechanism.
+The process of conversion utilises a [Powpeg](/concepts/powpeg/) mechanism.
 Thus, these conversions are referred to as peg-ins and peg-outs.

 - **Peg-in**:
   - A conversion from BTC to RBTC
   - Locks BTC in the BTC Federation address
-  - Releases RBTC in the RSK derived address
+  - Releases RBTC in the Rootstock derived address
 - **Peg-out**:
   - A conversion from RBTC to BTC
-  - Locks RBTC on the RSK network
+  - Locks RBTC on the Rootstock network
   - Releases BTC on the Bitcoin network

 ## Compatibility